vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ## The Peakboard app and other requirements

 For our Peakboard app, we'll use the Alarm app that we built in our article about [calling functions with the Peakboard Hub API](/Cracking-the-code-Part-II-Calling-functions-remotely.html).
 The app exposes a function called `SubmitAlarm`.
-This function displays an alarm message (first parameter) on screen for a given number of seconds (second parameter).
+This function displays a message on screen for a number of seconds.
+The message and number of seconds are the parameters of the function

 We want to use the logic app to trigger this function on the Box.
 The logic of the function is simple: